grasslandnetwork/node_lite/README.md

 # Grassland Node_Lite

-### A Grassland mining node that can run on mini computers like the Raspberry Pi 3 or older desktops and laptops.
+### A Grassland mining node that can run on mini computers or older desktops and laptops.
 This repo is the client side to the Serverless [Node Lite Object Detection](https://github.com/grasslandnetwork/node_lite_object_detection) AWS Lambda function which handles the node's object detections.

 ### Installation
 #### Requires at least 4 GB's of RAM and Python 3.6 or greater.
 It's recommended that you use a Python virtual environment